Political Ideology Ap Gov Definition

 Q: Are political ideologies static?

 A: No, political ideologies are not static.
-They evolve over time in response to changing social, economic, and political conditions.
+On top of that, they evolve over time in response to changing social, economic, and political conditions.
 The meaning and application of terms like “liberal” and “conservative” can shift across different historical periods and cultural contexts.

 Q: Can individuals change their political ideology?